-Deforestation is one form of land conversion (conversion of natural forests).
-Land conversion also includes severe degradation from the introduction of management practices that result in a substantial and sustained change in the ecosystem's former species composition, structure or function.
-A change to natural ecosystems that meets this definition is considered to be conversion, regardless of whether or not it is legal.
+- Deforestation is one form of land conversion (conversion of natural forests). - Includes severe degradation from the introduction of management practices that result in a substantial and sustained change in the ecosystem's former species composition, structure or function. - 3 Change to natural ecosystems that meets this definition is considered to be conversion, regardless of whether or not it is legal.